alanmimms/jurassic-20/README.md

    automatically determined from the name of the netlist (at least not with the name `VMA4 VMA 14 IN H`).
 Examples can be found on VMA4 PDF357.

+1. A wire labeled something like

+	ARMM 14 H <BH2>

+   is the same net as one labeled without the `<BH2>`.
+This accidentally works properly in the compiler since the net names don't include the backplane pin in their key.